-Duquesne University participates in the State Authorization Reciprocity Agreements
+Duquesne University is a State Authorization Reciprocity Agreements (SARA) participating

 of postsecondary distance education programs and courses amongst member states.